sudo-project/sudo/INSTALL.md

         Disable natural language support.
 By default, sudo will use the gettext() family of functions, if available, to implement messages in the invoking user's native language.
-        Note that translations do not exist for all languages.
+        Translations do not exist for all languages.

     --with-ldap[=DIR]
         Enable LDAP support.
 If specified, DIR is the base directory